Fayum (fossil deposit): Reptiles and birds

 The reptiles are again very diverse and represented by all the orders that still exist today.
 As a rule, the remains lie in the Qasr el-Sgha and Gebel-Qatrani formations, only rarely in older rock strata.
 The extensive material of the turtles consists mainly of the shell remains, but skulls and elements of the body skeleton are also present.
 There are representatives from both modern orders.
 The group of Halsberger tortoises includes Gigantochersina, a tortoise of the same size as the Galapagos tortoise.
 Several complete shells of up to 88 cm in length have been preserved from this genus.
 Initially, the finds were attributed to the Palaearctic tortoises.
 Among the neck-turning turtles, the genera Cordichelys, Dacquemys, Albertwoodemys, Shetwemys and Stereogenys should be emphasized.
 All belong to the Podocnemididae family, which mainly contains freshwater forms.
 They are mostly small to medium-sized forms, as a large form Stereogenys has a carapace length of up to 46 cm.

 There are around 100 vertebral fragments of the pangolins.
 These include the oldest representatives of the monitor lizards.
 There is also a somewhat more primitive, as yet undetermined form.
 The finds suggest that the entire group originated in Africa.
-The snakes are also mainly documented via vertebrae, the majority of the material is assigned to the Qasr el-Sagha Formation.
+The snakes are also mainly documented via vertebrae, and the majority of the material is assigned to the Qasr el-Sagha Formation.
 Among them, the most impressive is Gigantophis, a giant snake, whose length is given as 6.9 m on average, large specimens may have reached 9 to 11 m in length.
 The animals probably lived underground.
-So far no skull material is known, so that nothing can be said about the dimensions and elongation of the mouth and thus about the prey size; however, other representatives of the Madtsoiidae did not have the adaptation to extreme mouth elongation as in today's giant snakes.
+So far, no skull material is known, so nothing can be said about the dimensions and elongation of the mouth and thus about the prey size; however, other representatives of the Madtsoiidae did not have the adaptation to extreme mouth elongation as in today's giant snakes.
 Pterosphenus, on the other hand, was adapted to a life in water, as indicated by the laterally strongly compressed vertebrae.
 It also reached large sizes.
 In addition to these two most common representatives, there are also some smaller, as yet undetermined boas, as well as terrestrial boas.
 With Renenutet, a form of the viper and viper-like species also occurs, but only three vertebrae have survived to date.